-In this $119.3 million, 50-month project, RailWorks will install a modern, relay-based signal system and construct track and enclosures for the new interlocking on the Culver Line between Ditmas Avenue and 4th Avenue stations.
+In this $119.3 million, 50-month project, RailWorks installed a modern, relay-based signal system and constructed track and enclosures for the new interlocking on the New York City Transit Authority (NYCT) Culver Line between Ditmas Avenue and 4th Avenue stations.

 L.K.
-Comstock is rehabilitating the signal system on the existing four-track railroad with two Interlockings and below-grade yard.
-The project calls for a new communications-based train control (CBTC)-ready NYCT signal system design, furnished by Alstom Signaling Co.
+Comstock rehabilitated the signal system on the existing four-track railroad with two Interlockings and below-grade yard.
+The project called for a new communications-based train control (CBTC)-ready NYCT signal system design, furnished by Alstom Signaling Co.

 L.K.
-Comstock and RailWorks Transit also are performing track reconstruction, civil and electrical work associated with the construction of a two-story relay room building and three new central instrument rooms (CIRs); two located on the mezzanine level and one in the tunnel.
-Additional work includes renovating the existing Church Avenue Tower and Dispatcher’s office.
-These structures include the latest communications, fiber optic network, security controls, inergen fire protection and associated HVAC equipment systems.
+Comstock and RailWorks Transit also performed track reconstruction, civil and electrical work associated with the construction of a two-story relay room building and three new central instrument rooms (CIRs); two located on the mezzanine level and one in the tunnel.
+Additional work included renovating the existing Church Avenue Tower and Dispatcher’s office.
+These structures include the latest communications, fiber optic network, security controls, INERGEN® fire protection and associated heating, ventilation and air conditioning (HVAC) equipment systems.